assaabloy-ppi/binson-js/README.md

 For binson-js developers
 ========================

 To run the tests

-    node js/src-test/tests.js
+    node -r esm js/src-test/tests.js

+At least Node.js version 8.3.0 with [esm](https://github.com/standard-things/esm) is required.

 Requirements
 ------------